jhach/bump-paper/content/posts/Train with Seth "Freakin" Rollins and his group at the Black x Brave Wrestling Academy in Davenport, Iowa/index.md

 draft: false
 hidemeta: false
 comments: false
-description: "Information about Seth Rollins' pro wrestling school, Black x Brave Wrestling Academy, located in Davenport, Iowa.
-Learn more about their programs and the cost to attend."
+description: "The Black x Brave Wrestling Academy has been developing talent since 2014.
+The facility, located in Davenport, Iowa, is equipped with a WWE ring and wide range of gym equipment.
+Read more about how to train at Seth Rollins' pro wrestling school including the programs they offer and the cost to attend."
 canonicalURL: "https://bumpxfeed.com/train-with-seth-freakin-rollins-and-his-group-at-the-black-x-brave-wrestling-academy-in-davenport-iowa"
 disableHLJS: true # to disable highlightjs
 disableShare: false